Find out which DC villains fans dislike most! This list of the worst DC villains ranks the most despised foes.

 7. Ten-Eyed Man

-Philip Reardon is the worst villain ever introduced in the DC comic books.
-He is a former soldier blinded in an accident and received experimental surgery connecting his optic nerves to his fingers.
-However, he managed to convince a doctor that sheltered him of his fingers’ supernatural sight when he predicted the location of Double X and later found Solomon Grundy.
+Philip Reardon is the worst villain ever introduced in DC comic books.
+He is a former soldier who was blinded in an accident and received experimental surgery connecting his optic nerves to his fingers.
+However, he managed to convince a doctor who sheltered him from his fingers’ supernatural sight when he predicted the location of Double X and later found Solomon Grundy.

 Reardon is a relatively useless character.
-He claims he has magic, often performing rituals for various purposes, but this has never actually been proven.
+He claims he has magic and often performs rituals for various purposes, but this has never been proven.
 He has the strange ability to remove victims’ organs without causing injury or harm.

 6. The Condiment King